All Episodes

 Any you can't that want to enforce it, bar turning over illegal immigrants accused of crimes.

-AOC's uh courage to change PAC, as she calls it, as if they would accept campaign contributions from real estate, fossil fuel interest, law enforcement associations, PACs, headed by profit-making entities.
+AOC's Courage to Change PAC, as she calls it, asks if they would accept campaign contributions from real estate, fossil fuel interests, law enforcement associations, PACs headed by profit-making entities.

-You want the endorsement, you've got to fill out the questionnaire by May 10th.
+You got to fill out the questionnaire by May 10th.

 Let me fill that out fast so we can get that in as quickly as possible.

-How does USA Today not get called out for literally editing this op-ed of Stacy Abrams that she published before Major League Baseball, pulled the game.
+How does USA Today not get called out for literally editing this op-ed of Stacey Abrams that she published before Major League Baseball pulled the game?

 They watered down her support of the boycott.

-This is the poll I was referring to in the last half hour of Americans Fox News poll supporting requiring photo ID for voting.
+77%, this is the poll I was referring to in the last half hour, of Americans' Fox News poll supporting requiring photo ID for voting.

 Okay, that's 77%.